 — James Ysidro

-The Bring (or Be) a Beginner Night takes place once every month at the Los Angeles – Santa Monica jam, at which beginners are especially encouraged to attend and we start the evening with a class/warmup suitable for all levels.
-Please click back to the “CONTACT IMPROVISATION LA” link above to find which Sundays are scheduled as Bring (or Be) a Beginner Nights.
+The Bring (or Be) a Beginner Night takes place once every month at the Los Angeles – Santa Monica jam, at which beginners are especially encouraged to attend, and we start the evening with a class/warmup suitable for all levels.
+Check the Facebook events page to find which Sundays are scheduled as Bring (or Be) a Beginner Nights.